AvailLang/Avail/avail-plugin/README.md

 }
 ```

-To include the plugin, you must add it with the corresponding version in
+To include the plugin, you must add the plugin id, `com.avail.plugin` and
-your Gradle build file:
+provide a corresponding Avail release version in your Gradle build file.
+The
+following is an example that imports the version `1.6.0.20210910.181950` of
+the `avail-core`, `avail-workbench`, and `avail-stdlib` releases (*The
+version should be changed to match your desired version of Avail.*):

 **`build.gradle.kts`**
 ```kotlin